 What is a payment bond?
-A payment bond is a third party guarantee that a company will pay the bills associated with a particular contract.
+It is a third party guarantee that a company will pay the bills associated with a particular contract.
 It is a type of surety bond.
-There is no “blanket” payment bond, a bond that would guarantee all of companies bills get paid.
-They are always contract specific.
+There is no “blanket” bond that guarantees payment of all of company’s obligations.
+Contract bonds are always contract specific.

-Payment bonds are a great way to guarantee a lien free project.
-Now that you know what a payment bond is, you can apply for one by clicking here.
+Bonds are a great way to guarantee a lien free project.
+Now that you know what a bond is, you can apply for one by clicking here.